-Note: Most credit cards allow you to earn your bonus within the first few months of account opening, so waiting a whole year to earn your new-cardholder bonus is unusual.
+Notably, most credit cards allow you to earn your bonus within the first few months of account opening, so waiting a whole year to earn your new cardholder bonus is unusual.

 The Discover it Chrome for Students Card offers 2% cash back on up to $1,000 in combined spending on dining out and gas each quarter, and then 1% cash back after that).
 You’ll also earn 1% back on everything else you buy.

 Once you begin earning rewards with the Discover it Chrome for Students, you’ll have several options to choose from when it comes to cashing in your points.
 You can get cash back in the form of an account credit or an electronic deposit to your bank account.
 You can also redeem rewards for gift cards or use them to pay at Amazon or Paypal.
 Finally, you can use them for charitable donations.

 An important aspect to note is that you can redeem any amount of a penny or more, at any time.
 (Some credit cards require you to hit a minimum redemption amount, such as $25, before you can cash in.)